soybeansoup/Portfolio/README.md

 # Portfolio
-Photography portfolio using Bootstrap and Flask

-Gallery styling done with Baguettebox

-Images served dynamically through Flask
+Photography portfolio using Bootstrap and Flask.
+Gallery styling done with Baguettebox.
+Images served dynamically with Flask.

-WIP
+Repo does NOT include 'Lib', 'Scripts', 'Include' and '__Pycache__'